Date: Mon, 28 May 2001

 Never quite had what it took, got it right.)
 (For the most part, I consider

-parallel lines to have converged and two roads to have met, if the texture of a
+parallel lines to have converged and two roads to have met, if the texture

-reconditely complex thought, over-intricately phrased, is as equivalently
+reconditely complex thought, over-intricately phrased, is as

 impassable as a Language line constructed purely for non-representational